crdlc/actual-visit-personalization-1/README.md

 * /js/plugins/desktop_notifications.js
  * This plugin adds desktop notifications to owner's waiting room.

+* BASE_URL/js/zoom_plugin.js
+ * This plugin adds a zoom icon to the toolbar.

 ### Locales
 The project configuration needs to load the following files: